Azure/reddog-containerapps/README.md

 ![Architecture diagram](assets/reddog_containerapps.png)

-For insight into the various microservices and their functionality, visit the Red Dog Demo [codebase repo](https://github.com/Azure/reddog-code).
-This repository, however, contains an additional component that is needed to get the solution up and running on the Container Apps platform.

-#### Traefik
-Traefik is a leading modern reverse proxy and load balancer that makes deploying microservices easy.
-Traefik integrates with your existing infrastructure components and configures itself automatically and dynamically.
-Container Apps currently makes use of Traefik's dynamic configuration feature in order to do path-based routing from the SPA UI as well as to enable direct calls via the rest samples

 The architecture is comprised of a single Container Apps Environment that hosts ten respective Container Apps.
 While Dapr provides flexibility around the specific component implementations leveraged for the various building blocks, this demo is opinionated.
 There are also a few services that make use of KEDA scale rules.
 This repository leverages bicep templates in order to execute the deployment the Reddog applicaton and the supporting Azure Infrastructure.
 Bicep is a Domain Specific Language (DSL) for deploying Azure resources declaratively and provides a transparent abstraction over ARM and ARM templates.

 ## Infrastructure Resources Deployed: